KSP-RO/RealFuels/RealFuels/Readme_RF.txt

 ==========
 Changelog:
+v10.8
+* Update for KSP 1.0.5, start to tune boiloff for new thermo.
+* Add tooltips when hovering over (locked or unlocked) engine configs in the engine GUI.
+* Support descriptions for engine configs (key 'description' in the CONFIG).
+They are shown on the editor tooltip and in the config tooltip in the engine GUI.

 v10.7.2
 * Increased boiloff rate can be switched off by adding ferociousBoilOff = False to MFSSETTINGS (best use MM patch for that)
 * PhysicsGlobal.conductionFactor can be compensated for by adding globalConductionCompensation = true to MFSSETTINGS (use at own risk)